RobinHenriksson/portfolio/README.md

       * Emits all events to smart component.
       * Uses Tailwind css classes as long as possible
       * Sass shall be scoped as long as possible, otherwise wrapped in a specific class.
+   * Base component(s) are created in the `src/components` folder
+   * View(s) are created in `src/views` folder
-   * Views  are used to import and position components to create a page
+      * Used to import and position components to create a page
-      * Only accept smart components
+      * Only accept smart components or base components
-      * shall be created in views folder
 * API-calls are made through vuex actions
    * Vuex: each API call goes through a `RepositoryFactory`, i.e. `const repository = RepositoryFactory.get('experience')` looks like this in its vuex action:
    ```